Robotino04/FleetLang/README.md

 ### Tests
 Tests can only be run on Linux for now as they rely on loading `libvulkan` and `libstdc++` at runtime.
-If you aren't using using nix, you need to ensure those libraries are installed and can be found by dlopen.
+If you aren't using nix, you need to ensure those libraries are installed and can be found by dlopen.
 Make sure to also compile `fl_runtime.so` and `testhook.so` in case you aren't using the Makefile.